geolr/rumau_docs_public/midnightcommander.md

 Mouse should work

+F10 used by the Terminal-Window can typically be disabled

 `Alt - s` => quick search to jump to match (case sensitive); (not needed if command bar is disabled)

 `Ctrl - u` => Swap panels